 In Governor Rauner’s first three months in office, we eliminated an inherited $1.5 billion budget deficit without raising taxes, and we’ve reduced wasteful spending by hundreds of millions of dollars.

 We’ve insisted on a balanced budget, in spite of the career politicians in Springfield.
 After we vetoed Mike Madigan’s unbalanced budget in 2015, the legislature refused to pass another complete budget for two years.
 Then last summer, Mike Madigan passed another unbalanced budget and an outrageous 32 percent income tax hike over our veto.

 We introduced a plan to rollback the Madigan tax hike and cut taxes by $1 billion for everyone in Illinois.
 Cutting taxes means more take home pay for families and will help us grow more good jobs.

 From hiring more corrections officers to enacting historic criminal justice reform and ending the dangerous practice of early release, we are keeping families safe and rebuilding lives.
 Since taking office, Illinois has hired over 600 net more corrections officers, and we signed landmark reform legislation that will reduce recidivism and give new opportunity to ex-offenders who had been captured by the streets.
 And now we’re taking the scourge of opioid addiction head on.

-Earlier this year, we signed an Executive Order creating the Opioid Overdose Prevention and Intervention Task Force.
+Last year, we signed an Executive Order creating the Opioid Overdose Prevention and Intervention Task Force.
 The task force is taking a comprehensive approach to addressing the opioid crisis.
 The Rauner Administration is committed to reducing opioid-related deaths by at least a third over the next three years through safer prescribing and dispensing of opioids, improved data monitoring, reducing the stigma of addiction and improving treatment and access to care, and increasing access and use of naloxone and other life-saving antidotes.